weberBen/ChoiceFreeGenerator/README.md

-# Creation of a random Free-choice generator
+# Creation of a random Choice-Free generator

-A ramdon generator of living Free-choice
+A ramdon generator of living Choice-Free

 # Sommaire
 - [Project description](#ProjetcDescription)